Astros vs. Yankees Player Props Betting Odds

 Tucker Stats

-- Tucker hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .316 with two doubles, a home run and six RBI.
+- Tucker will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .270 with three doubles, two home runs, four walks and nine RBI.

 Tucker Recent Games